Home

 Example: “He looked like a snack.”

-Another way to express someone’s appearance or outfit looks great and ‘on point.’
+Another way to compliment someone’s appearance or outfit.
+Saying they look 'snatched' is to say they look great and ‘on point.’

 Example: “She looks so snatched in that dress.”